the soft computer

 documentation + openness

-openness is central. build process, patterns, code, circuit strategies, and corpus materials will be documented so others can adapt the soft computer as a template for gentle, alternative interfaces.
+openness is central. build process, patterns, code, circuit strategies, and corpus materials are documented so others can adapt the soft computer as a template for gentle, alternative interfaces.